ab604/owid-dd-bot/README.md

-Posts are done by a small R script using Johannes B. Gruber’s [atrrr](https://jbgruber.github.io/atrrr/index.html) package and another Github actions `bot.yml` similar to my [literature bot](https://github.com/ab604/prot-paper-bot). to post the OWID screenshot once a day.
+Posts are done by a small R script using Johannes B. Gruber’s [atrrr](https://jbgruber.github.io/atrrr/index.html) package and another Github actions `bot.yml` and `bot_2.yml` similar to my [literature bot](https://github.com/ab604/prot-paper-bot) to post the OWID screenshot at 0715 UTC, and then repost it at 1115 UTC and 1915 UTC each day.